squid-cache/squid-cache.github.io/docs/KnowledgeBase/ExcessData.md

 It is a sign that the transfer has been altered somewhere between the website and your Squid.

 - It could be a cache-poisoning security attack on your traffic.
     Attempting to inject false replies into your cache, spreading an embedded infection to other clients on the network.
 - It could be a broken proxy (other than yours) failing to update the reply headers correctly after re-validation.
-    :one:

 - It could be a broken adaptation service failing to adjust the new size of the object.
-    :one:

   - It could be a service somewhere sending length header on chunked replies.
-    :one:

 Squid protects itself and your other clients against these possibilities by erasing the broken received copy and not sharing it out to other